claritychallenge/claritychallenge.github.io/docs/cec2/cec2_rules.md

 ### Stage 1: Objective evaluation

-- Entries will be ranked according to average Modified Binaural Short-Time Objective Intelligibility (MBSTOI) score across all samples in the evaluation/test dataset (i.e., all signals submitted for the MBSTOI evaluation).
+- Entries will be ranked according to average HASPI score across all samples in the evaluation/test dataset (i.e., all signals submitted for the HASPI evaluation).
+The HASPI implementation will be the same as that which appears in the baseline system.

 ### Stage 2: Listening test evaluation